rdbeach/JsonQuery/README.md

 ## Syntax

 Brief description of the methods.
+Will make this more detailed later, as this code is still in development.
 Look at the java code for specifics.

                 Static Methods:
                 JsonQuery.fromJson: Converts a JSON string to a JsonQuery object tree

-                Generic methods:
+                toJson: turns any part of the JsonQuery object tree into a JSON string

+               Tree traversal:

                 _: gets a branch in the JsonQuery Object tree
                 $: traverses the JsonQuery Object tree using javascript queries.

-(I am making this nomenclature up as I go.)
+                Getting values:

-                get: gets a leaf (returns object)
+                get: gets a leaf (returns object) (used with single node traversal)
+                val: gets a leaf (returns object) (used with javascript queries).

+                str: gets a leaf in string format, regardless of type.
-                s: gets a string leaf
+                s: gets a string leaf (type sensitive)
-                i: gets an integer leaf
+                i: gets an integer leaf (type sensitive)
-                d: gets a double leaf
+                d: gets a double leaf (type sensitive)
-                l: gets a long leaf
+                l: gets a long leaf (type sensitive)
-                b: gets a boolean leaf
+                b: gets a boolean leaf (type sensitive)

-                toJson: turns any part of the JsonQuery object tree into a JSON string
+                Settng Values:

                 set: sets a value
                 jset: set a value from a JSON string

-                Array Specific Methods:
+                Array Specific Setting Methods:

                 add: adds a value
                 jadd: adds a value from a JSON string

+                Iteration:

+                each: gets each element of an array or each member of an object

+                Type determination:

+                type : gets the type of the current node as a string.
+                	Possible types are:
+                	object
+                	array
+                	string
+                	number
+                	boolean
+                	null

+                isLeaf: returns true if the node is a leaf
+                isObject: returns true if the node is an object
+                isArray: returns true if the node is an array

 		Inherited Methods: JsonQueryHashMap extends HashMap, and JsonQueryArrayList extends ArrayList.